-Show and label the Bridge Fencing (Vertical) on the Plan and Elevation, Typical Section, Superstructure and Approach Slab sheets, Retaining Wall Control Drawings, and other sheets as required.
-Include cross references to Design Standards Index 810 as appropriate.
+Show and label, by name or Index number, the Bridge Fencing (Vertical) on the Plan and Elevation, Typical Section, Superstructure and Approach Slab sheets, Retaining Wall Control Drawings, and other sheets as required.

 Show the limits of fencing in the plans if they are not from begin of approach slab at Begin Bridge to end of approach slab at End Bridge.